DovetailSoftware/agent-node-modules/kew/README.md

 Other utility methods
 -------

+There's only one utility method as of now:

 ### `.all()` for many things

 If you're waiting for multiple promises to return, you may pass them (mixed in with literals if you desire) into `.all()` which will create a promise that resolves successfully with an array of the results of the promises: